Cheshta300899/CodSoft-Internship-Tasks/README.md

    Technologies: HTML, CSS, JavaScript.
    Skills: DOM Manipulation, Event Handling.

-T2: Personal Profile Cum Portfolio
+T2: Quick resumeBuilder

-Description: Create a personal profile cum portfolio website to showcase your skills and projects.
+Description: Create a Quick resumeBuilder to showcase your talent & work.

 Steps:
 1. Design the website layout with HTML and CSS.
-2. Include sections for an introduction, projects, skills, and contact information.
+2. Include sections for an introduction summary, education, projects, skills, experience and contact information.
 3. Implement responsive design for different screen sizes.
 4. Enhance interactivity using JavaScript for smooth navigation and animations.